alicht/GAsamplelesson/README.md

 # What are prototypes?

-Prototypes are the underlying blueprint of an object.
-They are the base version of an object, and are the baseline from which  other instances of that particular object can be created.
+Prototypes are the underlying blueprint of an object, and are the baseline from which other instances of that particular object can be created.
 Javascript provides us with a very nice blueprint object that will pass those similiar properties to every single one of the objects we have made. by default, all objects in JavaScript are automatically created with the property prototype.

+(show an object that has methods we created... but then also show how it has methods that are "invisible" ie that were there the whole time... run in browser and terminal to see results)

 # Why is Prototype Important and When is it Used?
 These are two important ways the prototype is used in JavaScript, as we noted above:

 1. Prototype Property: Prototype-based Inheritance Prototype is important in JavaScript because JavaScript does not have classical inheritance based on Classes (as most object oriented languages do), and therefore all inheritance in JavaScript is made possible through the prototype property.
-ALSO- Inheritance is a programming paradigm where objects (or Classes in some languages) can inherit properties and methods from other objects (or Classes).
-In JavaScript, you implement inheritance with the prototype property.
+In JavaScript, we implement inheritance with the prototype property.

 Looking at concept of inheritance and how it relates JavaScript.

--- why would coders use it?
-INHERITANCE- passing down properties is called inheritance.
-Inheritance helps prevent overcoding multiple properties and methods into similiar objects.

-Programmers love inheritance, because it keeps our code neat and organized, and because it saves us from having to define all the properties belonging to an Object each time we need to make a new instance.

-# 2 Prototypal Inheritance / Constructors
+# 2 Prototypal Constructors
 When we create a use case of an Object, we use something called a Constructor.
 Constructors are used to create instances of objects.

-Using inheritance we can create new objects with our existing objects as prototypes.
+Let's start by creating a new object.
 ```
 //new object
 var shoe = {size:6, gender: "womens", construction: "slipper" }
 ```

 We say that an Object instance inherits from its parent object ie the prototype.
 What we mean is that each time we create a new Object (using the keyword 'new'), that Object immediately and automatically has access to all of the properties defined in the parent object.
-In our Person example, this means that every single time we make a new Person, they have access to all of the properties defined in the Constructor (firstName, lastName, eyeColor, etc)...and this is known as Prototypal Inheritance (more commonly referenced as just inheritance).
+In our Shirt example, this means that every single time we make a new Shirt, they have access to all of the properties defined in the Constructor (size, gender, construction, etc)...and this is known as Prototypal Inheritance (more commonly referenced as just inheritance).

 Using inheritance we can create new objects with our existing objects as prototypes.
 ```